KDAV

-KDAV (1590 AM) is an American radio station licensed to serve the community of Lubbock, Texas.
-The KDAV broadcast license was held by Monte and Gentry Todd Spearman through licensee High Plains Radio Network, LLC.
+KDAV (1590 kHz edition) was an American radio station licensed to serve the community of Lubbock, Texas.
+The KDAV 1590 KHZ edition broadcast license was held by Monte and Gentry Todd Spearman through licensee High Plains Radio Network, LLC.

-From August 18, 1998, to March 30, 2015, KDAV broadcast an oldies format which focused on 1950s and early 1960s popular, rockabilly, mild doo-wop, and country oldies.
+From August 18, 1998, to March 30, 2015, KDAV 1590 broadcast an oldies format which focused on 1950s and early 1960s popular, rockabilly, mild doo-wop, and country oldies.

 The ownership and format of KDAV changed at 11 a.m. on March 30, 2015, as the station became part of the High Plains Radio Network.